Mayo Clinic Health System

 Is treatment available for hepatitis C?

-Overall, the new treatments are highly superior to older agents, which excluded people with mental illness or history of suicide.
-Newer agents have little exclusion criteria.
+Overall, the new treatments are superior to older agents, which excluded people with mental illness or a history of suicide.
+Newer agents have few exclusion criteria.
 People who were barred from treatment in the past now can possibly be treated and cured.
-If a person underwent treatment in the past and was not cured, they should be re-evaluated.
+If people underwent treatment in the past and were not cured, they should be reevaluated.

 Your health care team may recommend lifestyle changes to keep you and others healthy if you are diagnosed with hepatitis C. Common measures are refraining from consuming alcohol, avoiding medications that may cause liver damage and taking extra precautions to protect others from contact with your blood.

-If you're at risk of hepatitis C, talk to your health care provider about testing.
-Identifying and treating health issues early helps improve your well-being for years to come.
+If you're at risk of hepatitis C, talk to your health care professional about testing.
+Identifying and treating health issues early can improve your well-being for years to come.

 Victoria Louwagie, is a physician assistant in Gastroenterology in Mankato, Minnesota.